Laura Booth – Director, Equal Justice Coalition

 Tricia joined MLAC as the Support & Training Specialist in April 2009.
 Her main responsibilities are user support and training as well as overseeing the Help Desk for MLAC and MLAC-funded legal aid programs.
 Prior to MLAC Tricia worked at the Boston law firm of Choate, Hall & Stewart.
 She received a bachelor’s degree in business administration from the University of Massachusetts, Boston.

-Donna Southwell – Director of Policy Analysis
+Donna Southwell – Senior Advisor on Data and Policy

 Patricia Swansey – Program Director